joseramoncorrales/dynamics-365-unified-operations-public/articles/finance/localizations/global/workspace/gsw-upload-er-config.md

 ## Step 4: Pack the solution

-- Pack the solution by using the **pac solution unpack** command.
+- Pack the solution by using the **pac solution pack** command.
 Here's an example.

     ``` command
     pac solution pack --zipfile C:\SampleSolutionWithContents.zip --folder C:\SampleSolutionUnpacked --packagetype Both
     ```

-    For more information, see [pac solution unpack](/power-platform/developer/cli/reference/solution#pac-solution-unpack).
+    For more information, see [pac solution pack](/power-platform/developer/cli/reference/solution#pac-solution-pack).

 > [!NOTE]
 > Check the size of the .zip file that's generated.
 If it exceeds 90 megabytes (MB), you must split your source files into multiple Dataverse solutions.